Philcoxia: Carnivory

-Peter Taylor, in his 2000 description of the genus, suggested that the morphology Philcoxia resembles that of the carnivorous Lentibulariaceae and the relatively unrelated Droseraceae in some aspects.
+Peter Taylor, in his 2000 description of the genus, suggested that the morphology of Philcoxia resembles that of the carnivorous Lentibulariaceae and the relatively unrelated Droseraceae in some aspects.
 The upper surface of the leaves are covered in stalked capitate glands similar to those seen in other carnivorous plants.
 Taylor noted that field observations had not indicated that there was any carnivorous function of the leaves, citing a lack of captured prey as evidence.

 Peter Fritsch and his coauthors decided to do a more comprehensive test for carnivory on P. minensis after they observed nematode worms on leaf surfaces.
 The similarity between the habitat for Philcoxia species and that of Genlisea and their similar subterranean leaves and stems spurred the team's decision to test for potential carnivory in the field and in situ.
 They tested for a protease enzyme that is one of the enzymes found in other carnivorous plants and is responsible for breaking down captured prey.
 They hypothesized that Philcoxia could be carnivorous, capturing nematodes and possibly soil microbes like Utricularia and Genlisea do.
 Ultimately, Fritsch's study concluded that while no protease activity was detected, this fact does not rule out the possibility that the genus may be carnivorous in some other way.
 They note that there are many possibilities, such as seasonal carnivory or the unusual growth form being an adaptation to the heat and sun, and more study is needed before precise conclusions can be reached.

 A study by Caio G. Pereira et al. published in 2012 provided experimental evidence using 15N-labeled nematodes, concluding that P. minensis actively digests prey and absorbs the nutrients.
 This data was combined with the observation that the leaf surfaces of P. minensis produce phosphatases, similar to many other carnivorous plants.
 The similarity in structures in all the species of this genus suggest that all species are carnivorous.